-IETF's Legal Requirements.
+Legal Services.
 The IETF seeks a legal services provider (Provider) to advise it on all aspects of its operations.
 Traditionally, the legal services that IETF has required have included the following:

-- a) Advice regarding the conduct of standard-setting activities, particularly antitrust and intellectual property implications of IETF policies and activities - b) Development, drafting and interpretation of IETF policies relating to intellectual property, namely copyright and patent policies - c) Advice regarding the acquisition and licensing of intellectual property held by the IETF Trust - d) Maintenance and oversight of IETF's global trademark portfolio - e) Advice with drafting and negotiation of contracts with vendors and service providers - f) Response to third party subpoenas served on IETF by litigants in cases, typically patent infringement suits, in which IETF standards or activities are implicated - g) Governance and procedural issues relating to the IETF Trust and IETF in general

-- h) Analysis and advice relating to relationships with other standards development organizations, governmental entities, and the like - i) Training sessions for the IETF Trust, as well as the IETF and WG leadership on the above topics
+- a) Advice regarding the conduct of standard-setting activities, particularly antitrust, intellectual property and data privacy implications of IETF policies and activities; - b) Development, drafting and interpretation of IETF policies relating to intellectual property (copyright and patent), data privacy, antitrust, and other matters; - c) Advice regarding routine contracts with vendors and service providers (e.g., meeting sponsors, meeting hosts, hotels); - d) Response to third party subpoenas served on the IETF by litigants in cases, typically patent infringement suits, in which IETF standards or activities are implicated; - e) Governance and procedural issues relating to the IETF; - f) Analysis and advice relating to relationships with other standards development organizations, governmental entities, and the like; - g) Preparation of responses and comments to external agencies;